open-mmlab/mmrazor/README.md

   With better modular design, developers can implement new model compression algorithms with only a few codes, or even by simply modifying config files.

-About MMRazor's design and implementation, please refer to [tutorials](https://mmrazor.readthedocs.io/en/dev-1.x/get_started/overview.html) for more details.
+About MMRazor's design and implementation, please refer to [tutorials](https://mmrazor.readthedocs.io/en/main/get_started/overview.html) for more details.

 ## Latest Updates

-**The default branch has been switched to `dev-1.x` from `master`, which is renamed as `main`, and the old default branch `master` is rename as `0.x`.
-We encourage users to migrate to the latest version, though it comes with some cost.
-Please refer to [Changelog](https://mmrazor.readthedocs.io/en/dev-1.x/notes/changelog.html) for more details.**

-## What's new
+**The default branch is now `main` and the code on the branch has been upgraded to v1.0.0.
+The old `master` branch code now exists on the 0.x branch**

-MMRazor v1.0.0rc0 was released in 1/9/2022.
+MMRazor v1.0.0 was released in 2023-4-18, Major updates from 1.0.0rc2 include:

-Please refer to [changelog.md](/docs/en/notes/changelog.md) for more details and other release history.
+1. MMRazor quantization is released.
+2. Add a new pruning algorithm named GroupFisher.
+3. Support distilling rtmdet with MMRazor.

+To know more about the updates in MMRazor 1.0, please refer to [Changelog](https://mmrazor.readthedocs.io/en/main/notes/changelog.html) for more details!

 ## Benchmark and model zoo

-Results and models are available in the [model zoo](/docs/en/get_started/model_zoo.md).
+Results and models are available in the [model zoo](https://mmrazor.readthedocs.io/en/main/get_started/model_zoo.html).

 Supported algorithms: